 Not every buddha is specifically known to us.
 One class of enlightened beings is made up of buddhas “on their own” (in Pali and Sanskrit paccekabuddha, pratyekabuddha).
 These beings have achieved awakening without a teacher or guidance, and they don’t teach the path to enlightenment or have followers.

-Finally, let’s put to rest the perennial confusion about the fat, laughing “buddha” figure who graces menus and knickknack shelves.
+And let’s put to rest the perennial confusion about the fat, laughing “buddha” figure who graces menus and knickknack shelves.
 That’s Budai (or Hotei, in Japanese), a semilegendary Chinese monk who may have lived around the 10th century.
 Considered a deity of contentment and abundance, Budai is also a protector of children and the sick.
 A collection of Zen stories mentions him briefly as a possible emanation of Maitreya, the buddha of the future, but he has never held the place of Shakyamuni Buddha.

 Tricycle is more than a magazine